shanemcw/homebridge-amazondash-MAC/README.md

 ```
 iwconfig
 ```
-Test airodump stand-alone with the wifi monitoring interface name (`wlan0` is for example only)
+Test airodump stand-alone with the wifi monitoring interface name (`wlan0` is for example only).
+Confirm sudo executes with no password prompt.
 ```
-airodump-ng wlan0
+sudo airodump-ng wlan0
 ```
 ## About airodump-ng
 airodump-ng was created for packet capturing of raw 802.11 frames as a component of the aircrack-ng suite of tools supporting WiFi network security assessment.
 This plugin uses airodump-ng's ability to report on visible MAC addresses and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press.